HURACANAI/engine/docs/HOW_IT_WORKS_SIMPLE.md

    - Gets all the market data from yesterday
    - Price history, volumes, everything

-3. **Train the Models** 🧠
+3. **Train the Models** 🧠 (Per-Coin Training with Hybrid Scheduler)
-   - Looks at last 3-6 months of data
-   - Updates all 23 Alpha Engines
-   - Makes them smarter
+   - Uses hybrid training scheduler to train one model per coin
+   - Trains in batches (sequential, parallel, or hybrid mode)
+   - Uses shared encoder for cross-coin learning
+   - Fetches costs before training
+   - Tests each model with after-cost metrics
+   - Saves per-coin artifacts (model, metrics, costs, hash)
+   - Generates summary and roster for trading decisions

 4. **Test Everything** ✅
    - "Are my predictions still good?"